 If you wish, you could start with the Beginner (Easy Restorative Focus) class and then steadily try out other classes.

-If you are unsure that direct debit will work for you, then why not try a ten class pass or a single casual class?
+If you are unsure that a weekly pass will work for you, then why not try a ten class pass or a single casual class?
 This pass allow you to attend 10 classes at a time that suits you.
 Concession prices are also available.